 Retail is bad enough.
 It’s the business of consumption in an age where we really don’t need to consume anymore.
 Luxury retail is a whole other kettle of fish.
 Fountain pens for £27,000, lynx fur jackets for over £200,000, a phone for £15,000.
 This is obscene, obnoxious, offensive consumption, routinely reminding you that all fingers are not equal.
 Rich people, and people-who-aren’t-rich-but-buy-rich-people-things make purchases, and when they do, they expect you to move mountains for the highest quality, service and after-care.
 They expect to exert very little energy.
 When things go wrong, as they always will, customers and clients display alarming levels of anger, disgust, and eventually rage.

 Even when you eventually convert the aggrieved into happy, loyal customers, you’ve absorbed the nastiness.
 Very few callers preface their anger with ‘I know this is not your fault, and that you are trying to help’, and that’s what I find most worrying.
 I thought my biggest lesson in all this is that capitalism has given birth to yet another oppressive, cancerous baby; these centres exist because transactions never really stop.
 I am now understanding the part I’ve played.
-Before this being in this position, I would find myself in a huff because call-lines are closed after 9pm.
+Before being in this position, I would find myself in a huff because call-lines are closed after 9pm.
 I would exchange harsh words after being told it would take up to five working days for my problem to be solved.
 I have been an active participant in the demand for the services call centres provide.
 A lot of us are.
 Having to spend the better part of my week in such a stressful environment has inspired me to think about ways we can be better consumers, better customers, or better clients, even as we try to consume less.

 While I hate what capitalism has evolved into, I recognise that I must be an active participant in order to acquire the resources that will allow me to do it on my own terms.
 So for now, I guess I’ll be a conscious capitalist.
 I read about how to be more sustainable with my food, my skincare, my fashion and my travel, but how can I be sustainable with my emotional energy?
 This 24-hour life is stressful.
 I’m learning the importance of being a kinder consumer.
 A person who recognises that there is someone else at the end of the call, and there are millions in service roles who deserve respect and consideration.
 Do you find yourself getting impatient with an advisor over the phone?
 Are you often hostile to customer service reps?
 Do you go in hot when you want to make a formal complaint?
 While your problem or need is certainly valid (unless it’s maybe sort of not), don’t forget the other person may be drained, exhausted, fed up, and/or watching their dreams dry up like a raisin in the sun, ultimately just trying to help you.
 So let’s save the trees, the bees, the open seas and the emotional wellbeing of all the people working service jobs because we just can’t stop buying things.